gkudelis/gkudelis.github.io/index.md

 Hello!
 My name is Giedrius Kudelis.
-I am a software engineer with experience in web development.
-I'm interested in data science and machine learning in particular, I enjoy learning programming languages and participating in hackathons.
+I am a software engineer with experience in full-stack web development.
+I enjoy learning programming languages (exploring Rust at the moment), doing electronics projects (as well as writing some embedded code), thinking about human-computer interaction and trying to wrap my head around concurrent/parallel computation.

 This site is a repository of projects I find interesting and want to write up as well as a place to share my contacts.